 Item Description Import type Select External Database to import data directly from an external database.
 Import source Select one of the following database sources: SQL Server: Use this to import from a SQL Server database.
 Oracle: Use this to import from an Oracle database.
 OLEDB: Use this to connect to any database that supports OLEDB.
 ODBC: Use this to connect to any database that supports Open Database Connectivity.
 Generally speaking, this option should only be used if no other option is available to connect to your desired database.
 NOTES: The OLEDB option can also be used to import data from files if necessary.
 However, it cannot be used with Excel files.
 The Excel file option should be used instead. • An ODBC driver is required for use with the ODBC option.
 See ODBC driver.
+When using the Oracle option, the Oracle Data Access Connection software (ODAC) must be installed on the Axiom Software application server.
+If you want to import directly from an Oracle database without installing this software on the application server, you can use the OLEDB import source instead.
 Remote Data Connection If your Axiom Software system is hosted on the Axiom Software cloud service, then you must specify a remote data connection so that the cloud service can connect to the database server located on your network.
 You can select any remote data connection defined in your system, or you can enter an import variable name.
 For example, you can enter the built-in system variable {DefaultRemoteDataConnection} to automatically use the default remote data connection for your system.
 For information on how the default remote data connection is determined, see System variables.
 Remote data connections are defined in Scheduler.
 For more information, see the Scheduler Guide.
 If no remote data connections have been defined in your system, then this setting does not apply and will not display.